-Hugging is an effective way to show love and an important part of emotional bonding...for humans.
-But do dogs like hugs?
-Research shows that hugging isn't actually a good way to show affection to our dogs.
-Why not?
-We detail that below.
+Hugging is an effective way to show love and an important part of emotional bonding for humans.
+But what about for our dogs?
+Do dogs like hugs?
+Research shows that hugging may not actually be the best way to show affection to our dogs.
+We detail why below.

 Fight Vs. Flight

 Dogs are cursorial animals, which means they are adapted specifically to run.
 Because of this, their primary instinctive response to stresses or threats is flight or to run away, not to fight back.
 Behaviorists believe that dogs dislike hugs because the act immobilizes them, removing their ability to respond to stresses in their preferred way.
 This increases a dog's anxiety and, if their stress levels rise too high, they may lash out and bite.
 In other words, dogs highly value their freedom of movement and end up feeling trapped, rather than loved or comforted, when hugged.